udaypydi/mvp-social/README.md

 # TODO

 - Create a Post

-  - Can be designed for a specific social profile (Facebook, Twitter, Linkedin)
+  - Can be designed for a specific social profile (Facebook, Twitter, Linkedin).

   - Can create generic posts which allows the user to share it over multiple social accounts.

 - Provide social network marketing.

-- Click rates, Event tracking and conversions on different social profiles, CTR, CPR
+- Click rates, Event tracking and conversions on different social profiles, CTR, CPR.

 - Social Network Marketing Analysis.

 # Editor